 Some example queries (although remember there are likely even better queries than these once you dig in more):

-Since free races are what qualify you for these tournaments, it’s important to use the free race toggle in the filters to get an idea of a horse's performance, and find some diamonds in the rough.
+Depending if you’re trying to find a free, or paid tournament horse, it’s important to use the free race toggle in the filters to get an idea of a horse's performance in paid v free races, and find some diamonds in the rough.

 *There are numerous different tournaments on 3rd party sites or run by 3rd parties that Zed cooperates with.
 You can set your filters to search for horses for those as well, but Hawku does not show any winnings or filters for those tournaments*

 These people buy ZED horses not for their performance metrics but for their color or skin rarity.
 Search by color type to see the latest available such as super-rare color horses.
 Keep in mind that unlike collectibles, most players do not give much value to color as it does not have any impact on performance.
 The rarities collected at this stage include Genesis horses (again, the lower the Z the more valuable), as well as unraced/unbred Genesis horses.
 Some collectors believe holding them long-term will only increase their value as their rarity increases daily.

 I want an inexpensive diamond in the rough

 Maybe you want to be the person who finds that amazing horse that everyone has overlooked?
 Join the crowd!
 This is the most popular ZED horse hunter as everyone wants to find a great racing horse for a great price.
 The people who have been successful doing this soak in a lot of ZED data from Discords, YouTube streams and Twitch Streams like Arbitrage Run, CryptoSonar, Avon, Chateux and LuckyJack and more.
 They then spend hours a day on Hawku searching and researching horses using the advanced filters.
 It can be done but it does take work.
 Note - even for the best hunters, more often than not the horse you think is a diamond may just be a piece of glass (aka not so great), but the search is still one of the most fun parts of the game.